-Fundamentals of Art I is a study of the principle elements of two-dimensional design.
-Those elements include color, perspective, fundamental drawing concepts and compositional elements.
+Art Foundations: 2-D Design is a study of the principle elements of two-dimensional design.
+These elements include color, perspective, fundamental drawing concepts and compositional elements.
 By using a variety of materials, students will apply the information to a series of studio assignments.
+Includes lab component.
 Beginning course required of all art majors.
+May be taken concurrently with Art Foundations: 3-D Design.
 Open to all interested students.
 Includes lab component